sagecodes/intro-to-sql/README.md

 - Whats your name?
 - Whats your background?
 - Why are you interested in SQL and data?

+## What this workshop is

+A super friendly introduction to SQL No previous experience expected!

+You can't learn EVERYTHING in ~2 hours.
+But you can learn enough to get excited and comfortable to keep working and learning on your own!
+Come to our almost weekly code hours [meetups](https://www.meetup.com/Learn-Code-Seattle/events/) to ask questions if you get stuck and show off what you've been working on!

+- This course is for absolute beginners
+- Ask Questions!
+- Answer Questions!
+- Help others when you can
+- Its ok to get stuck, just ask for help!
+- Feel free to move ahead
+- Be patient and nice

 ## Why is data important